eduardoVela2022/JS-Blog/README.md

 ### Log In

 To log in click on the “Log In” button, which is located in the header.
 This button will redirect you to the log in page of the website.
 In here you can log in, by entering your username and password into the log in form of the website and clicking its “Log In” button.
-If you were logged in successfully, you will be redirected to the dashboard of the website.
+If you were logged in successfully, you will be redirected to the dashboard of your account.

 ![“The log in form of the website”](./images/LogInForm.png)
 ![“The log in form filled with the username and password of a user”](./images/FilledLogInForm.png)